 For some, the highlight of the Super Bowl isn’t the masterful plays executed by the NFL’s most distinguished athletes, or which side gets to claim the Vince Lombardi trophy in the final touchdown.
 It’s the chance to see advertising’s most entertaining commercials.
 But many Super Bowl ads aren’t just commerce or entertainment — they provide clues into a larger cultural movement and our collective changing values.
-In that spirit, on the eve of Super Bowl LIII (Feb.
-3 at 6:30 p.m. on CBS), we looked back at some of the most inspiring iconic ads in Super Bowl history.
+In that spirit, on the eve of the Super Bowl, we looked back at some of the most inspiring iconic ads in Super Bowl history.
 Ones that are both fun to watch but have meaningful takeaways, too.

 Wendy’s “Where’s the Beef” ad encourages us to ask for what we want